azzumw/ND940C3-Project/README.md

 A notification will be sent once the download is complete.
 When a user clicks on the notification, the user lands on detail activity and the notification gets dismissed.
 In detail activity, the status of the download will be displayed and animated via MotionLayout upon opening the activity.

 ### Purpose
 The focus of this particular app is to animate a custom built button with the help of Android's ValueAnimator api while a file is downloaded from the internet.
-During file download:

 Skills
 - Notifications